Measuring collective diffusion properties by counting particles in boxes: Countoscope to measure collective diffusion properties

-In the dilute regime, one can verify analytically and experimentally that $T$ corresponds to the time to diffuse across the box, $T(\Lbox) = \alpha_T \Lbox^2/4\Dbulk$ where $\alpha_T \simeq 0.56$ is a numerical constant whose lengthy expression is reported in Eq.~\eqref{eq:alphaT}.
-For dilute or non-interacting systems, rescaling time by $L^2$ is sufficient to describe the relaxation of fluctuations at all scales (see SI fig \ref{si-fig:nmsd rescaled lowdensity}).
-At higher packing fractions, a simple rescaling of the data fails (see Fig.~\ref{fig:countingfit}-a and b), indicating that the time required to relax fluctuations does not solely depend on how long a single particle takes to diffuse over the length scale $L$.
-Instead, it should depend on the motion of multiple interacting particles.
+In the dilute regime, one can verify experimentally that $T$ corresponds to the time to diffuse across the box, $T(\Lbox) \propto \Lbox^2/4\Dbulk$; for dilute or non-interacting systems, rescaling time by $L^2$ is sufficient to describe the relaxation of fluctuations at all scales.
+At higher packing fractions, the time required to relax fluctuations does not solely depend on how long a single particle takes to diffuse over the length scale $L$ (SI fig \ref{fig:nmsd rescaled}).
+Instead, it depends on the motion of multiple interacting particles.